When venturing into crafting a business plan, the initial hurdle often lies in taking that first step.

 Lean business plans require less detailed outlines.
 You can include high-level sections and a few lines in each section covering the basics.
 Since the final plan will only be a page or two, you don’t need to over prepare.
 Nor will you need a ton of external resources.

 Lean plans don’t answer all the questions investors and stakeholders may ask, so if you go this route, make sure it’s the right choice for your business.
-Companies not yet ready to present to investors will typically use a lean/startup format to get their rough plan on paper and share it internally with their management team.
+Companies not yet ready to present to investors will typically use a lean/startup business plan format to get their rough plan on paper and share it internally with their management team.

 Here’s another example of a lean business plan format in the form of a financial plan: